The Art of Comedy

 Concessions 490€ (includes on-site accommodation and meals).

-Early Bird (if you book before the 1st of April).
+Early Bird – book before the 22nd of May and get a 10% discount.

 This workshop is for actors, drama students, drama teachers and writers/directors with a special interest in Comedy.

 What makes us laugh?
 Some people seem to make us laugh by simply walking onto the stage but how?
 During this workshop we discover and explore each actor’s personal comic presence.
 We begin to understand and then develop the individual’s unique comic talents.
 Together we uncover the secrets of comedy.

 ‘The Art of Comedy’ is led by Simon Edwards, a clown and director of comedy with more than 30 years of experience.
 This workshop has been developed since 1989 when Simon studied with Jacques Lecoq at his school in Paris.
 Simon has a natural talent for Comedy (he started working as a street Clown at 14 years old) and over the years has developed his particular approach to universal Clowning.
 He is teacher to some of today’s leading international comic actors.

 The smallest mask in the world, (the red nose)

 Comic relationships and hierarchies (the dynamics of solos, duos and trios)